 - Check Mac hard drive with Disk Utility in macOS Recovery.

 - Restart Mac and immediately hold the Command and R keys to enter macOS Recovery mode.

 - Release the keys when you see the loading bar.

 - Select Disk Utility from the macOS Utilities menu.

-- Select the startup disk or the macOS volume in the left sidebar of Disk Utility.
+- Select Startup Disk or the macOS Volume in the left sidebar of Disk Utility.

 - Click First Aid at the top center and click Run to repair this disk.

 - When it is finished, click Done and restart your Mac as usual.

 Plus, if you want to downgrade to Big Sur, please refer to the following method:

 - Connect your Time Machine backup disk where you have backed up all the files before upgrading.